FSS/PPS 05.02 - Driving Safety Policy

-Vehicles assigned to a specific operator will be visually inspected daily, and the following items must be checked and acted on by the operator:
+Vehicles assigned to a specific driver will be visually inspected daily, and the following items must be checked and acted on by the driver:

 clean interior of vehicle (daily).

-Vehicles not assigned to a specific operator will be the responsibility of the vehicle custodian to ensure the above items are maintained.
+Vehicles not assigned to a specific driver will be the responsibility of the vehicle custodian to ensure items listed in Section 01.02 are maintained.

 UNSAFE DRIVING CONDITIONS